 Chosen by David Airey, graphic designer and author

-There’s no single book that’s influenced me the most, but one I’ll always remember fondly is The Art of Looking Sideways by the late Alan Fletcher.
+There’s no single book that’s influenced me the most, but one I’ll always remember fondly is by the late Alan Fletcher.
 It’s the kind of book you can open at any page and learn something or find inspiration or see another way of looking at things.
 I don’t open it often, but every time I do, I wonder why that is.

 05. The Philosophy of Andy Warhol